Smoky-salty-crunchy vegan bacon recipes, using everything from mushrooms to tofu to rice paper and more! Find the best vegan bacon for every occasion.

+You can make vegan bacon bits in the oven or in the air fryer.
 These are perfect for topping salads or adding crunch to a sandwich or wrap.
 Or for straight-up snacking.

-3. Shiitake Mushroom Bacon (no liquid smoke)
+3. Shiitake mushroom bacon (no liquid smoke)

 I sometimes get questions about how to make vegan bacon without liquid smoke, and this addictive shiitake mushroom bacon is a great option for that.
 It uses mild chipotle chili powder to get that smoky flavor without any liquid smoke.